Some weeks ago, I went to Alicante but I didn’t get into the intricate details of my trip.

 Could you imagine a world where strangers just complimented you to give you a boost for the day and there weren’t any hidden agendas behind it?

 My Airbnb host was like a mother to me.
 Her dog was so adorable and her apartment was lovely.
 She gave me different travel guides so that I’d have things to do, and even though she didn’t know a lick of English and the only Spanish I knew was from Dora the Explorer, we got on like a house on fire.
 But she gave me some advice, which led me to realise the harsh truth about this costal paradise.

 “Be careful when you go to the beach.”
 She uttered through google translator, “There may be some racist people there who don’t like black people.”

 At the beach, I mixed and mingled with people from all over the world – without speaking to people, I was able to get involved in ball games in the water, dance with people at the shore and just swim about.
 Whilst there weren’t many black people there indeed, I didn’t experience any racism and there were many POC there.
 But of course, that doesn’t mean it doesn’t happen.
-I was just a lucky case and as a 60 year old white woman, my Airbnb host did not give me a biased warning or just say it for the bants.
+I was just a lucky case and as a 60 year old white woman who’s lived there for decades, my Airbnb host did not give me a biased warning or just say it as a light-hearted joke.